heftymouse/writeups/TUCTF23/pwn/hidden-byte.md

 # Hidden Byte

 This is a simple buffer overflow.
-The binary has a 44 character buffer, and the next variable needs to be overwritten with `0xDEADBEEF` to return the flag.
+The program has a 44 character buffer, and the next variable needs to be overwritten with `0xDEADBEEF` to return the flag.

 ```py
 from pwn import *